 Designed primarily for hydration on the go, the spill-proof spout allows for a high flow of liquid without you having to stand still.

 The spout cap screws off the mouthpiece quickly and clips onto the handle so it won’t flop around while you’re having a drink.
-The internally threaded spout means you get a nice smooth surface for your mouth.
+The internally threaded spout means you get a nice, smooth surface for your mouth.

 We like the position of the carry handle.
-Even when full it remains easy to carry.
+Even when full, it remains easy to carry.
 The wide-mouth design makes refilling or adding ice a simple, quick task.

-Being able to secure the lid with just a half turn is very convenient but make sure you get it on nice and tight, or you can expect leaks.
+Being able to secure the lid with just a half turn is very convenient, but make sure you get it on nice and tight, or you can expect leaks.

 This is a convenient and practical-to-use bottle that holds a decent amount of liquid.
 It’s built from sturdy, durable plastic and comes with a lifetime warranty.